38 Positive for Coronavirus in NYC Jails, Including Rikers

 “There are nearly 1,500 people incarcerated on Rikers Island for low level offenses or technical parole violations who can be released immediately,” she said.
 “Releasing them would reduce their risk of infection, reduce the risk for all those who remain incarcerated, and reduce the spread of the virus into the public.”

-A man incarcerated in New York City, meanwhile, became the first confirmed case in the federal prison system.
+A man incarcerated in New York City, meanwhile, became the first confirmed case in the federal prison system on Saturday.

 The man, who is housed at the Metropolitan Detention Center in Brooklyn, complained of chest pains on Thursday, a few days after he arrived at the facility, the federal Bureau of Prisons told the AP.
 He was taken to a local hospital and was tested for COVID-19, officials said.